Skip to main content

 Darkblade Ascent Game Cover

-Darkblade Ascent is a single player role playing game.
+Darkblade Ascent is a single player hack and slash game with fantasy and dark fantasy themes.
 It was developed by PST Games and was released on October 23, 2025.
 It received positive reviews from players.

 Skip User Reviews